Meteor Garden (2018 TV series)

 The series reboot was first broadcast in China on Hunan Television, then made available after its airing to VIP users of its streaming counterpart, Mango TV.
 The stream was then made available to everyone the day after it aired.
 Two episodes were released per day on a Monday to Wednesday basis.
-It is also available globally via Netflix.
+It was also available globally via Netflix from October 2018 through December 2024.